 A key part of this guidance is a change to who can accompany a patient in the ambulance to hospital.

-From now on family members cannot travel within the patient compartment with a possible or confirmed case, unless the patient is a child or vulnerable person who requires conveyance, in this case it is acceptable for a parent or guardian to accompany the child or vulnerable person.
+From now on family members cannot travel within the patient compartment, unless the patient is a child or vulnerable person who requires conveyance, in this case it is acceptable for a parent or guardian to accompany the child or vulnerable person.
 For your safety it will be necessary for you to wear a face covering or mask unless you have legitimate reason not to.
 This includes (but in not limited to):

 - young children under the age of 11 (Public Health England do not recommended face coverings for children under the age of 3 for health and safety reasons)